COP26: What is it?

 Join others in prayer, for example the Global Climate Justice Prayer Chain.

-Pilgrimage will be a big theme: the Young Christian Climate Network (YCCN) are walking from the G7 conference in Cornwall, Art and Ecology from Dunbar, and groups from Sweden and Germany are also being planned.
+Climate pilgrims are coming to Glasgow: the Young Christian Climate Network (YCCN) are walking from the G7 conference in Cornwall, Art and Ecology from Dunbar, and pilgrims from Sweden and Germany are walking from the ferry terminal at North Shields from 12 October.
 All are looking for help and support in their journey to the COP – you can get involved!

 Sign the Scottish Churches COP26 Pledge to support fossil divestment and a just and green recovery.

-A powerful way to encourage change is in talking, listening and sharing stories.
-Eco-Congregation Scotland encourage you to hold a Conversation about the Climate Emergency.
+Listen to stories from around the world and share your own.
+Eco Congregation Scotland encourages you to hold a Conversation about the Climate Emergency.
 Interfaith Scotland shares resources from faith groups around the world.

-Join Eco-Congregation Scotland or Interfaith Scotland events online.
+Join Eco-Congregation Scotland or Scottish Interfaith Week events online.
 If you are organising your own event relating to climate or sustainability, please add it to the Climate Fringe.

 Take action in your church buildings.
 The Church of Scotland and other denominations are committed to ‘net zero carbon emissions’.
 Go to 360°carbon.org a collaborative carbon footprint calculator for churches.

-Make COP Count is a new interfaith campaign of faith groups with events around the UK.
+Make COP Count is a UK campaign of faith groups calling for radical action on climate justice.